HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 ## Quick start: Open a Git repository or GitHub PR in an isolated container volume

-While you can [[vs.1.7.#quick-start-open-an-existing-folder-in-a-container]], you may want to work with an isolated copy of a repository for a PR review or to investigate another branch without impacting your work.
+While you can [quick-start-open-an-existing-folder-in-a-container](#quick-start-open-an-existing-folder-in-a-container), you may want to work with an isolated copy of a repository for a PR review or to investigate another branch without impacting your work.

 Repository Containers use isolated, local Docker volumes instead of binding to the local filesystem.
 In addition to not polluting your file tree, local volumes have the added benefit of improved performance on Windows and macOS.
 (See Advanced Configuration [[vs.1.7.remote.advancedcontainers.improve-performance]] article for information on how to use these types of volumes in other scenarios.)